-For this reason, Echeveria is used in a variety of settings, from windowsill houseplants to large and impressive specimen plant in a desert or rock garden.
+For this reason, Echeveria is used in a variety of settings, from windowsill houseplants to large and impressive specimen plants in a desert or rock garden.

 When kept properly with ample sun, well-draining succulent soil, and occasional, deep watering, most Echeveria are trouble-free.